Does wearing Invisalign® hurt? –

 b) You’ll probably have the most discomfort when you switch to a new set of aligners.

-The discrepancy between the shape of an aligner and the current alignment of your teeth will be greatest when you first start wearing it.
+The discrepancy between the shape of an aligner and the current alignment of your teeth will be greatest when you first start wearing the appliance.

-- Nedwed (2005) determined that a patient's pain was typically associated with the initial use of a new aligner.
+Nedwed found that the pain that a patient experienced was typically associated with the initial use of a new set of aligners.

 - In most cases, this discomfort subsided within 2 to 3 days.